Craving Tomatoes? Learn the Top 2 Reasons Behind Your Desire

 clear glass of water with water droplets splattered on the ground

 One last step in reducing tomato cravings is to drink as much water as possible during the day.
-Tomatoes have a lot of fluids in them, but it’s important to stay hydrated by drinking enough water!
+Tomatoes contain a lot of fluids, but it’s important to stay hydrated by drinking enough water!

 Here are some tips to drink more water throughout the day: